premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 }
 ```

-- If exception not handling at code level , it will come to above page level
+- If the exception not handling at the code level, it will come to the above page level

 **Application Level**:

-- Here also we have try , catch and finally blcoks
+- Here also we have try, catch and finally blocks

-- This kind of Exceptions will handled in two ways
+- This kind of Exception will be handled in two ways

   - Using WebConfig file.
   - Using Global.asax file.